Court‑Ordered Structure for Parent-Child Contact Problems

 • structure, not insight

-• accountability, not blame
+• implementation, not blame

 The Role of Parenting Coordination in Contact‑Refusal Cases